PBGUX/pb-design-system/README.md

 # PB Design System 6

-This repo is for distribution of the Design System on `npm` using Bootstrap 4 and Angular.
+This repo is for distribution of the Design System on `npm` using Bootstrap 4.5 and Angular 10.1.

 ## npm Install